• Free Shipping on Orders $50+

 Whether you’re still giving sponge baths or have moved on to sink (or baby tub) baths, this frequency is enough to keep your baby clean.

-When you bathe your baby too often, they’re more likely to develop dry skin.
+One big reason it’s not recommended to hit the tub daily is that when you bathe your baby too often, they’re more likely to develop dry skin.
 This is because baby skin is thinner than adult skin, leaving it prone to dryness and irritation.

 Now that we know the frequency of bathing, let’s discuss how you can prevent dry skin and make bathtime work for — not against — your baby’s skin!